 The long-term survival rates for people who've had tetralogy of Fallot surgery continue to improve.

-Here's some information to help you get ready for your appointment, and what to expect from your or your child's doctor.
+Here's some information to help you get ready for your appointment.

-Preparing a list of questions can help you make the most of your appointment time.
 For tetralogy of Fallot, some basic questions to ask your or your child's doctor include:

-Don't hesitate to ask other questions during your appointment.
+Don't hesitate to ask other questions.

 You'll usually be asked many questions, such as: